TiloPapke/FinanceOverViewTraining/documentation/closing_accounts.md

 * adding/changing parent_account_id of accounts and account types (1)
 * calculating saldo for single accounts (2)
 * applying hierachy to all acounts (2)
+=> extending existing traits, DBFinanceConfigFunctions describse what is there and DBFinanceAccountingFunctions describse what to do with it.